lightly-ai/lightly/docs/source/getting_started/active_learning.rst

 Currently, the following scorers are available:

+- **object-frequency**
-- **object-frequency** uses model predictions to focus more on images which have many objects in them.
-Use this scorer if you want scenes with lots of objects in them like we usually want in computer vision tasks such as perception in autonomous driving.
+  This score measures the number of objects in the image.
+Use this scorer if you want scenes with lots of objects in them.
+This is suited for computer vision tasks such as perception in autonomous driving.

+- **prediction-margin**
-- **prediction-margin** uses the margin between 1.0 and the mean of the highest confidence prediction.
-Use this scorer to select images where the model is insecure.
+  This score is 1 - the mean of the highest confidence prediction.
+Use this scorer to select images where the model is insecure about both whether it found an object at all and the class of the object.

+For more information about how to use the object detection scorer have a look here:
+:py:class:`lightly.active_learning.scorers.detection.ScorerDetection

 Image Segmentation